Can you get a backdated sick note? What UK law actually says.

 Gather any evidence of your illness

-Before requesting a backdated certificate, collect whatever supporting documentation you have — prescription receipts, a pharmacy record, a text from your GP practice, a hospital letter, or any other objective record that places you as unwell during the relevant dates.
+Before requesting a backdated certificate, collect whatever supporting documentation you have: prescription receipts, a pharmacy record, a text from your GP practice, a hospital letter, or any other objective record that places you as unwell during the relevant dates.

 2

-Contact your GP or a private service
+Contact your GP or a private medical certificate service

 3